Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

 The Pharmaceutical Product Manufacturing industry has a medium level of capital intensity, reflecting the level of capital tied up in manufacturing facilities capable of producing, high-cost, high-technology drugs.
 In 2014-15, for every dollar that the overall industry spends on capital, $7.80 is spent on wages.
-Capital labour intensity ratios vary between product segments, with the patented prescription product segment having a considerably higher ratio than the generic and over-the-counter (OTC) product segments.
+Capital labour intensity ratios vary between product segments, with the patented prescription product segment having a considerably higher ratio than the generic and OTC product segments.

 Falling levels of capital investment growth have recently characterised the industry, with fewer players investing in updating manufacturing capacity or equipment... purchase to read more